GeoMOER/moer-mpg-remote-sensing/docs/index.md

 #  Geo Information Science Basics

-The basic information and general introduction to the conception of this and the parallel [Remote Sensing Course](https://geomoer.github.io//moer-mpg-remote-sensing/) are available at [Geo Information Science Basics](https://geomoer.github.io//moer-mpg-rsgi-basics/).
+The basic information and general introduction to the conception of this and the parallel [GIS Course](https://geomoer.github.io//moer-mpg-gis/) are available at [Geo Information Science Basics](https://geomoer.github.io//moer-mpg-rsgi-basics/).

 They are an integral and binding part of this course.
 {: .notice--danger}